JussiLem/iot-demo/docs/decisions/0007-iot-platform-disaster-recovery.md

 3. **Single Entry Point**: Devices connect to a single domain name that resolves to the appropriate IoT Core endpoint based on availability.

-4. **Cross-Region Resource Sharing**: The Route53 hosted zone is created in the primary region and referenced in secondary regions using SSM Parameter Store.
+4. **Cross-Region Resource Sharing**: The Route53 hosted zone is created in the primary region and directly referenced in secondary regions using `HostedZone.fromLookup`.

 ### Code Structure

 The DR capabilities are implemented in the following components:

+1. **HostedZoneStack**: A stack that creates the Route53 hosted zone for IoT Core endpoints.
+This stack is deployed once in the primary region for each environment.

-1. **NetworkStack**: A new stack that manages Route53 resources, IoT Core custom endpoints, health checks, and failover routing.
+2. **IoTStack**: Directly uses `HostedZone.fromLookup` to reference the hosted zone and creates IoT Core custom endpoints, health checks, and Route53 records with failover routing policy.

-2. **IotPlatformStage**: Updated to include the NetworkStack and configure it for primary or secondary region behavior.
+3. **IotPlatformStage**: Manages the deployment of IoTStack and other stacks in each region.

-3. **CICDPipelineStack**: Already configured for multi-region deployment using waves, ensuring coordinated deployment across regions.
+4. **CICDPipelineStack**: Already configured for multi-region deployment using waves, ensuring coordinated deployment across regions.

 ## Consequences